hasinitg/Data-Mining/README.md

 3. Naive Base Classifier in Python.

-4. K-Means Clustering in Python.
+4. K-Means and Spherical K-Means Clustering and incremental 10 fold cross validation in Python.

 5. Association Rule Mining in Python.